 The North Basin is the body of water between Cesar Chavez Park and the Berkeley mainland.
-When I first started going to the park, I had no idea what this water was called, or if it had a name at all.
 In the handful of years that I’ve been walking in Cesar Chavez Park, I’ve been blown away by the variety of birds that you can see in the North Basin.
 The things they do — feeding, meeting, fighting, preening, loving, getting along, sleeping — create endless opportunities for observation.
-I’ve taken hundreds of photos and dozens of videos of birds in the water and on the shore.
-And I’ve come to care for them.
+I’ve come to care for them.
 I feel a bit protective.
 It upsets me when people harass the birds or get careless with their plastic discards.
-I think the North Basin ought to be a bird sanctuary — a place where the birds get respect and protection.
-I’m not sure at this point about the legal options or about the path to get there.
-At this point I just want to call people’s attention to the existence of this place and its charms.
-That’s why I’ve made this video.
-It runs just under fifteen minutes.
+The North Basin waters are a protected bird sanctuary forming part of the Eastshore Regional Park District.
+I want to call people’s attention to the existence of this place and its charms.
+I’ve taken hundreds of photos and dozens of videos of birds in the water and on the shore.
+I’ve made this video to highlight this place so that park visitors strolling by will see it with new eyes.
+The video runs just under fifteen minutes.
 I hope you enjoy it and give thought to the issue it raises.

 Here’s some more info about this interesting body of water.

 Because fresh water from Schoolhouse Creek runs into it, the North Basin is technically an estuary.
 At low tide you can see a meandering channel that freshwater from the creek has carved into the muddy bottom of the Basin.
 See this article about the creek.
 The mudflat by the creek is a major bird magnet.